 Is Mounjaro better than Wegovy?

-In a large head-to-head comparison, tirzepatide (Mounjaro) produced greater average weight loss than semaglutide (Wegovy and Ozempic), though both are effective.
+In a large real-world comparison, tirzepatide (Mounjaro) produced greater average weight loss than semaglutide (Ozempic), though both are effective.
 The right choice depends on your individual assessment.

 Why not just buy these medicines online?